 NÚÑEZ-PERTEJO, PALOMA

 Paloma Núñez-Pertejo obtained an MA in English Language and Literature from the University of Santiago de Compostela in 1991 and a PhD in 2001, with a dissertation, supervised by Teresa Fanego, on the development of the English progressive.
-From October 1993 to December 2007 she worked as a researcher and lecturer in the English Department of Santiago de Compostela, and in January 2008 she obtained a permanent position as Senior Lecturer in English Linguistics.
-She has carried out research at various universities abroad, including Freiburg (2004) and Göteborg (2011).
+From October 1993 to December 2007 she worked as a researcher and lecturer in the English Department of Santiago de Compostela, and in January 2008 she obtained a permanent position as Senior Lecturer in English.
+She has carried out research at various universities abroad, including Freiburg (2004), Göteborg (2011) and Edinburgh (September-December 2016; MECD mobility grant PRX16/00237).

 Contact information: